rob-small/my-workbench-example-agentic-rag/README.md

 ## Data storage
 Embedded documents persist under `/project/data` via Chroma, so the context survives container restarts until you click **Clear Context**, which wipes the collection and associated shard files.

+## Logging and error handling
+All logs are written to `/project/code/output.log` with timestamps.
+Error messages for common issues are shown in the UI and can be customized in `chatui/utils/error_messages.py`.

 ## Additional resources
 Deeper customization guides live in `agentic-rag-docs/` for editing code (`intermediate-edit-code.md`) and self-hosting (`self-host.md`).